|Guide||♦||18 Triplogs||1 Topic|

-Canyon Lake lies approximately 15 miles from Apache Junction, Arizona and 51 miles from Phoenix.
+Canyon Lake lies approximately 15 miles from Apache Junction, Arizona, and 51 miles from Phoenix.
 It is within the Superstition Wilderness of Tonto National Forest.

 From the Point Campground you can paddle to the Point Campground Overlook hike or to the area where Skeleton Cave is located and hike up to it.
-If you are feeling extra fit that day you can paddle all the way up to the Horse Mesa Dam which is the end of Apache Lake and the beginning of Canyon Lake.
+If you are feeling extra fit that day, you can paddle up to the Horse Mesa Dam, which is the end of Apache Lake and the beginning of Canyon Lake.

-I have seen Big Horn Sheep, Vultures, Herons a bobcat and various other critters on my many trips on Canyon.
+I have seen Bighorn Sheep, Vultures, Herons a bobcat, and various other critters on my many trips on Canyon.